 - Peter’s Church of Antioch (now Antakya) is the World’s first church.

-- The Kasikci Diamond, exhibited in the Topkapi Palace Treasury, is 86 carats and surrounded with 49 brilliants.
+- The Kasikci Diamond, exhibited in the Topkapi Palace Treasury, is 86 carats and surrounded by 49 brilliants.
 It counts as one of the biggest diamonds in the world.

 - One of the most beautiful ancient masterpieces, the Sarcophagus of Alexander, is in Istanbul’s Archeology Museum.

-- One of two mountains, Ararat and Cudi, are believed to be where Noah’s ark landed.
+- One of two mountains, Ararat and Cudi, is believed to be where Noah’s ark landed.

-- Tomato Red used in Ottoman tiles that produced only in 16th century the ingredient still unknown…
+- Tomato Red used in Ottoman tiles that produced only in the 16th century the ingredient is still unknown…

 - “Kundekari” is the technique of combining chased geometrical wooden parts to each other without pins or glue.
 This technique lets the wooden fragments last longer than normal as each piece supports the other.
 The results of this technique are still seen in the elegant decorative wooden doors and shutters of Ottoman Period architecture.

-- In the Ottomon Period, books were so valuable that they were used as donations in the mosque library…
+- In the Ottoman Period, books were so valuable that they were used as donations in the mosque library…

 - Kars and Erzurum are the cities in Turkey where the crystals of snowflakes can be seen with bare eyes, just like in parts of the Alps.